Yum says equipped to navigate China's "ups and downs"

 “At this point, our best estimate is that China same-store sales will be low single digits to flat” in the fourth quarter, Grismer said.

-Yum shares jumped as high as $72 on Wednesday on the New York Stock Exchange, where they remained up 7.6 percent at $70.70 in late trading.
+Yum shares were up 9.5 percent at $71.95 at midmorning on Wednesday on the New York Stock Exchange.